 From the 1st of May to the 31st of August

 The zoo is open from 9.30am to 8.30pm every day of the week.
-Night sessions are organised on Thursdays from the 7th of June to the 9th of August.
+Night sessions are organised on Thursdays from mid-June to mid-August.

 From the 1st of September to the 11th of October and from the 29th of March to the 30th of April